howmanysmall/FastBitBuffer/README.md

 - [DataStore2](https://github.com/Kampfkarren/Roblox/tree/master/DataStore2) - Very popular for a reason.
 To learn how to use it, I recommend either reading the [docs](https://kampfkarren.github.io/Roblox/) or [asking on the DevForum post](https://devforum.roblox.com/t/how-to-use-datastore2-data-store-caching-and-data-loss-prevention/136317).
 - [Nevermore DataStores](https://github.com/Quenty/NevermoreEngine/tree/version2/Modules/Server/DataStore) - A very good module system.
 Uses other modules in Nevermore, so beware.
 To learn how to use it, read the [readme file](https://github.com/Quenty/NevermoreEngine/blob/version2/Modules/Server/DataStore/README.md).

+## Credits

+- Defaultio - created the original Base128 module I based this on.
+- TheNexusAvenger - Created some of the float functions.
+- Stravant - Created the original module itself.